-"It is said," writes the Paris correspondent of the Times, "that the French Government has determined to abandon Tahiti, finding that it costs much and produces nothing ; but, on the other hand, it is seriously occupied with the creation of the newly-founded colony, New Caledonia.
-This island is rich and the climate healthy, and it is appropriated to receive a portion of the French colony of Guiana.
+"It is said," writes the Paris correspondent of the Times, "that the French Government has determined to abandon Tahiti, finding that it costs much and produces formidable neighbours, and the Austrians themselves nothing; but, on the other hand, it is seriously occupied with the creation of the newly-founded colony, New Caledonia.
+This island is rich and the climate healthy, and it is appropriated to receive a portion of the French in Switzerland were closed, and it was settled that they colony of Guiana.
 A permanent garrison of seven hundred or eight hundred men is to be established there.
-The French Government is likewise much occupied with the development of the colony of Senegal.
+In the evening of the same day the students of Zurich The French Government is likewise much occupied with had formed a free corps, and the young people in the development of the colony of Senegal.
 An expedition has been sent from Algeria to ascertain the practicability of establishing a communication between those two colonies by land.'